caseyh/crt-mod/README.md

 - Output FASTA files
 - Run in multiple threads (can run MUCH faster than other versions)
-- Simplified distrobution - a working crt.jar file is included.
+- Simplified distribution - a working crt.jar file is included.

 ##Child of CRT Wrapper
 This is a command-line utility that goes a farther in terms of usability and performance than the original [CRT](https://github.com/ajmazurie/CRT) wrapper project.